 As Christians, we are called to spread the Gospel.
-Before ascending into heaven, Jesus gives us the famous great commission calling us to share the Good News with all who would hear.
+Before ascending into heaven, Jesus gave us the famous great commission calling us to share the Good News with all who would hear.
 Preachers, evangelists, and pastors all do their part to share the message of salvation with the world; but where does that leave the rest of us?
-We all have loved ones who are in desperate need of Jesus’ love.
-His intention was for all of us to be a part of sharing the Gospel.
+We all have loved ones who are in desperate need of Jesus’ love, and His intention was for all of us to be a part of sharing the Gospel.
 But the truth is that leading our loved ones to Jesus isn’t always easy.

 When it comes to reaching our loved ones, never forget that it is God who changes hearts and transforms lives; we are simply the means He uses to accomplish His purpose.